DHCSSza/escalator-sadilar/content/champions/empower/index.md

 > There are many opportunities to learn about digital and computational skills, resources, practices and methodologies in research through open educational resources, online training opportunities, hands-on workshops, webinars and talks.
 A learning environment is lacking where theory is introduced, and participants get a chance to apply the newly learned skill in their work through practice, collaboration, and connection.

 In 2022 we will roll out a series of activities over seven months that will include:
-- March: a launch event to (1) connect with the community, (2) introduce the new iteration’s objectives and structure, (3) get feedback from the community;
+- **March**: a launch event to (1) connect with the community, (2) introduce the new iteration’s objectives and structure, (3) get feedback from the community;
-- April - September (per month): one presentation on a topic (1 - 1.5 hours) followed by a collaborative, co-working and discussion session (1.5 hours) two weeks later;
+- **April - September** (per month): one presentation on a topic (1 - 1.5 hours) followed by a collaborative, co-working and discussion session (1.5 hours) two weeks later - presentations will be recorded and can be watched asynchronously and co-working sessions will be optional to attend and could be replaced by discussion in the Slack workspace for example;
-- October: a wrap-up session to get feedback from the community and discuss the next steps.
+- **October**: a wrap-up session to get feedback from the community and discuss the next steps;
 - asynchronous discussions on the Slack workspace;
 - an optional mailing list to supplement discussions.